FadyHabibKelliny/FadyHabibKelliny/README.md

 - 👋 Hi, I’m @FadyHabibKelliny
-- 👀 I’m interested in DevOps Engineering
+- 👀 I’m interested in DevOps Engineering and Creating automation scripts.
-- 🌱 I’m Certifaed with Advanced Cloud DevOps Nanodegree from Udacity
+- 🌱 I’m Certified with an Advanced Cloud DevOps Nanodegree from Udacity
-- 💞️ I’m looking for DevOps Opportunity
-- 📫 reach me via linkedin https://www.linkedin.com/in/fady-habib-0354a7b4/
+- 📫 reach me via Linkedin https://www.linkedin.com/in/fady-habib-0354a7b4/

 <!---
 FadyHabibKelliny/FadyHabibKelliny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.